AdobeDocs/campaign-standard.en/help/administration/using/organizational-and-geographical-units.md

 >[!NOTE]
 >
 >This example assumes that all needed geographical units are already configured in Adobe Campaign.
+Note that new Campaign Standard instances, as well as existing instances with no geographical units created, cannot have the geographical unit capability implemented starting 18.7 release.

 Here, in the imported file, four profiles are detailed: two new profiles and two existing ones which will be updated with their respective geographical units.